Season 3 Overview

 Anyway, there’s something to point out about Jonathan and his ideology when it comes to animals: in season one, it seems that he wouldn’t eat or kill animals (which is reasonable, being an angel he doesn’t eat in the first place).
 His ideals was confirmed in a season two episode which revealed he was an advocate for animals and environmental causes— but it was then disproved when he ordered shrimps for dinner once, and then suggested a lobster in another episode, and then ate snails in yet another episode.

 That seemed to imply that not all animals are equal—sea animals being worthless.
-This idea is confirmed here: at the beginning of the episode, Gene asks Jonathan and Mark to have fish stew for supper.
+And this seems confirmed here: at the beginning of the episode, Gene asks Jonathan and Mark to have fish stew for supper.

-The odd part is that Gene was probably talking to Mark in the first place: he doesn’t know Jonathan, so he can’t possibly know that he likes “so much” a fish stew.
+Now, Gene is certainly talking to Mark: he has just met Jonathan, so he can’t possibly know that he likes “so much” a fish stew.
 And yet, while Mark says nothing, Jonathan talks for them both.

 • Production and Setting